Stellantis/stellantis.github.io/webportal/v1-1-overview-standards.md

 # TECHNOLOGIES

-Here is some information about webportal standards that you need to understand theses web technologies to develop webportal APPs.
+Here are some information about webportal standards that you need to understand theses web technologies to develop webportal APPs.

 - **HTML**: structure your APP content.
 See [W3C](https://www.w3.org/standards/webdesign/htmlcss)
 - **CSS**: manage presentation of your APP.